Dear Ms. Vicki,

 When we got married four years ago, my husband was deployed to Afghanistan.
 He had already traveled to Iraq twice.
 He was the sweetest person in the world.

-But when my husband got back home in 2012, he was a totally different person.
+But when my husband got back home the next time, he was a totally different person.
 He played games all the time and shouted at me for no reason.

-It looked like things got better as time went by.
+It seemed like things got better as time went by.
 I tried to accept everything about him.
-But when he went away to school in summer 2013, I found out that he was trying to meet other girls out there.
+But when he went away to school the next summer, I found out he was trying to meet other girls out there.

 He also exchanged very disgusting messages with one of his gamers.
 She was a soldier too.
-He never said sorry to me.
+He never apologized to me.
 Worst of all, he seems to have got another weird habit very recently.
 I am more worried about this new behavior.

 I am a foreign-born spouse and don't know where I should go to get advice.
 I am sorry that I didn't reveal my name; I just hope to remain anonymous.

-It sounds like a lot is going on and it has happened so fast in a short amount of time, given the length of your marriage.
+It sounds like a lot is going on and it has happened in a short amount of time, given the length of your marriage.

 From your report, I would say that you are losing your emotional connection with your husband.
 He is busy doing other things instead of cultivating his relationship and intimacy with you.